jessicaribeiroalves/devmarket/README.md

 2. To build work readiness and client service skills (alongside their technical skills)

-**USER AND CUSTOMER: Self-employed business owner** From the perspective of the business owner,their core need is to;
+**USER AND CUSTOMER: Self-employed business owner** From the perspective of the business owner, their core need is to;
 1. To find trusted and reliable contractors to meet their small, ad-hoc digital needs and can deliver quick results

 ##2.
 Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?
 *For Business Owners*
-It's a problem that needs solving because because self-employed professionals constantly have small, ad-hoc website and digital tasks that need completion and they don't have skills, a large budget or  in-house software developers to help them do this.
+It's a problem that needs solving because self-employed professionals constantly have small, ad-hoc website and digital tasks that need completion and they don't have skills, a large budget or in-house software developers to help them do this.
 According to Smart Company, over half of small business owners still don't have a website as yet (https://www.smartcompany.com.au/technology/seo/small-businesses-websites-seo/)

 They also may not have a huge budget to pay for these smaller tasks which means agencies are too expensive for them.
-Finally they need quick turnaround for these smaller tasks so their business can keep running.
+Finally, they need quick turnaround for these smaller tasks so their business can keep running.

 *For Junior Developers*
 It's a problem for junior developers because;
 1. Their lack of industry experience and work readiness skills could serve as barriers preventing them from entering the job market (See Computerworld(https://www.computerworld.com.au/article/600399/challenges-hiring-software-engineers-australia/)
 2. Due to higher levels of competition amongst junior developers for work (compared to mid-senior developers), junior developers needs a strong and robust portfolio to help secure quality employment opportunities

 **Why is it a problem that needs solving?**
-It is a problem worth solving because our customers (i.e the business owners) are already looking for solutions to their digital problems - but may be looking for places where they are not getting the best result.
+It is a problem worth solving because our customers (i.e., the business owners) are already looking for solutions to their digital problems - but may be looking for places where they are not getting the best result.
 These needs are also important for the running of their businesses in this day and age - they need a quality web presence.

 For the junior developers, they need a quality portfolio of work to showcase and build their skills and this marketplace gives them the chance to do this all the while improving their work readiness skills and providing them with a small source of income.

 Both our users are already trying create piecemeal solutions - our marketplace brings them together.

-##3.Describe the project will you be conducting and how. your App will address the needs.
+##3.
+Describe the project will you be conducting and how. your App will address the needs.
 *Our Marketplace App*
 We are essentially building a marketplace app that is like the *Airtasker for small web development gigs.*